-- Required volume based on the 1-inch storm. - C=0.05+0.009\IMP is the runoff coefficient. - IMP is the percentage of impervious area. - WQDV=C\1"\A\3630 (Water Quality Design Volume (cf)) - C is the runoff coefficient; - $\circ$ 1 inches is the 1-inch storm; - A is the area of the site in acres; and - o 3630 is a conversion factor - The volume must meet minimum detention times. - The draw-down time for the detention volume shall be greater than or equal to 48 hours.
+- Required volume based on the 1-inch storm. - C=0.05+0.009\IMP is the runoff coefficient. - IMP is the percentage of impervious area. - WQDV=C\1"\A\3630 (Water Quality Design Volume (cf)) - o C is the runoff coefficient; - o 1 inches is the 1-inch storm: - o A is the area of the site in acres; and - o 3630 is a conversion factor - The volume must meet minimum detention times. - The draw-down time for the detention volume shall be greater than or equal to 48 hours.
 For the bottom half of the detention volume, the draw-down time shall be greater than or equal to 36 hours. - The detention system shall be designed to maximize the distance between the inlet and outlet, and to minimize "dead spaces" (areas with little or no exchange occurs during a storm event), limiting short-circuiting.
 A minimum flow path length to width ratio of 3 should be utilized. - The outlet shall be sized to achieve the above required detention times.
 It shall also be large enough that clogging is unlikely to occur.
 It should be 4 inches or larger in diameter.
 If this is not possible, the use of flow-through based measures should be considered, unless it can be demonstrated that clogging can be avoided. - There shall be a minimum contributing drainage area of ten acres or more unless groundwater ground water is the primary water source. - The ten year design storm is to be used to design for a stable outfall. - Dams shall meet class A dam safety hazard classification. - The principal spillway/riser shall provide anti-floatation, anti-vortex, and trash-rack designs.

-- One foot of freeboard shall be provided above the design high water for the 10 year storm. - Woody vegetation is prohibited on the embankment. - Pond benches: - The safety bench extends outward from the normal water edge to the toe of the pond side slope.
+- One foot of freeboard shall be provided above the design high water for the 10 year storm - Woody vegetation is prohibited on the embankment. - Pond benches: - o The safety bench extends outward from the normal water edge to the toe of the pond side slope.
 Maximum slope=6%; and - Aquatic bench extends inward from the normal shoreline and has a maximum depth of 18 inches below normal pool water surface elevation.
-Not required in forebays. - Pond buffers and setbacks: - Buffer should be provided that extends 25 feet outward from the maximum water surface elevation of the pond and should be contiguous with other required buffer areas; and - Existing trees should be preserved during construction and forest conservation areas should be located. - Non-clogging low flow orifice: - Shall have a minimum diameter of 3 inches and shall be adequately protected from clogging by an external trash rack; - Orifice diameter can be reduced to 1 inch if using an internal orifice; - Submerged reverse-slope pipe that extends downward from the riser to an inflow point one foot below normal pool elevation is preferred; - Alternatives include broad crested rectangular, v-notch, or proportional weird, protected by half-round CMP that extends 12 inches below permanent pool; - Horizontal perforated pipe protected by geotextile and gravel not recommended; and - Vertical pipes can be used if a permanent pool is present. - Riser: - Shall be located within the embankment for maintenance access, safety and aesthetics; - Access to riser to be provided by lockable manhole covers and steps within reach of valves and controls; and - Openings should be fenced with pipe or rebar to prevent trash accumulation. - Pond Drain: - Ponds shall have a drain pipe that can drain the pond within 24 hours; - Prevent downstream discharge of sediment and slope instability caused by drawdown by exercising care during these processes; and - Appropriate jurisdictions shall be notified before draining a pond. - Valves: - Drain shall be equipped with adjustable valve; - Drain should be sized one pipe size larger than the calculated design diameter; - Controls should be located inside of the riser they will not be inundated and can be operated safely; and - Handwheel shall be chained to a ringbolt or manhole step to prevent vandalism.
+Not required in forebays. - Pond buffers and setbacks: - Buffer should be provided that extends 25 feet outward from the maximum water surface elevation of the pond and should be contiguous with other required buffer areas; and - o Existing trees should be preserved during construction and forest conservation areas should be located. - Non-clogging low flow orifice: - o Shall have a minimum diameter of 3 inches and shall be adequately protected from clogging by an external trash rack; - o Orifice diameter can be reduced to 1 inch if using an internal orifice; - O Submerged reverse-slope pipe that extends downward from the riser to an inflow point one foot below normal pool elevation is preferred; - o Alternatives include broad crested rectangular, v-notch, or proportional weird, protected by half-round CMP that extends 12 inches below permanent pool; - Horizontal perforated pipe protected by geotextile and gravel not recommended; and - o Vertical pipes can be used if a permanent pool is present.